mlhetland/pseudo.sty/README.md

 You can find more detailed instructions in [the documentation](doc/pseudo.pdf), but it's really quite simple to get started.
+The package is [available via CTAN](https://ctan.org/pkg/pseudo), and so is part of several TeX distributions.
+If the newest version isn't in yours, try to run an update.
+In TeX Live, for example, you could run use the [TeX Live Utility](http://amaxwell.github.io/tlutility/) (part of distributions such as [MacTeX](https://tug.org/mactex/)).
+Alternatively, you can just download the [pseudo.sty](pseudo.sty) file and drop it where your `latex` can find it (possibly just in the same directory as your document).

 Assuming you want numbered lines (the default) and have most text set as keywords (set by the `kw` switch), you simply import **pseudo** using